lostfsoul/lostfsoul/README.md

 ### Hi there 👋

+my name is moe and i'm a machine learning engineer (NLP)

 - :zap: I love math, programming, data science, and games
 - 🌱 I’m addicted to learning and growing every day
 - 🔭 I’m currently working on Chest-X-ray text analyser